Lower Cape Fear LifeCare recognized for superior hospice care | Robesonian

 All hospice providers receiving awards must also score equal to or better to the SHP national average for the designated period.

-Lower Cape Fear LifeCare provides hospice care in Bladen, Brunswick, Columbus, New Hanover, Onslow, Pender and Robeson counties in NC; and Horry, Georgetown and Marion counties in SC.
+Lower Cape Fear LifeCare provides hospice care in Bladen, Brunswick, Columbus, New Hanover, Onslow, Pender and Robeson counties in North Carolina; and Horry, Georgetown and Marion counties in South Carolina.
 It also operates three inpatient hospice care centers in Wilmington, Bolivia and Whiteville.
 NC

 Lower Cape Fear LifeCare is a nonprofit organization dedicated to providing access to the highest quality LifeCare, education, and supportive services to our patients, their families, and the communities we serve.
 For more information, visit lifecare.org.